 The benefit of long experience is the opportunity to make management mistakes and experience poor management practices.
-Rather than pointing out mistakes, here are basic principles demonstrated by those who inspire employee engagement; are happy at work; and well-liked by high potential employees.
+It’s always easy to pledge to “not that mistake again,” or vow “not to manage others the negative way you’ve been managed.”
+Instead, this article is about the basic principles demonstrated by those who inspire employee engagement; are happy at work; and well-liked by high potential employees.

 - Communicate: Get your group together periodically and provide them with helpful information about their work, the company and upcoming events.
 Well informed staff are more engaged.
 Staff meetings are for two-way communication – from your staff to you and from you to them.
 Don’t dominate the meeting or the agenda.